-The groundwater data indicates levels have increased overall in the area.
-Groundwater levels have increased following sustained low water levels observed in previous monitoring periods, which were generally well below the historical highs recorded.
-Piezometers located mid-slope at Sn2a, WS4 and WS6 show groundwater levels have risen significantly, close to or above historical highs.
+The groundwater data indicates levels have decreased overall in the area, following sustained low rainfall totals over summer and autumn.
+Only piezometers located mid-slope at B9 and WS6 show groundwater levels have risen or remained elevated.
 This rise in groundwater level suggests a discharge from cliff top developments or a natural response to the localised movement at the slope toe, though no significant movements were recorded in adjacent inclinometers.
 However, inclinometer BH7 indicates surface creep mid-slope.
 It is recommended this trend in groundwater levels is monitored and reviewed in the next monitoring report, together with inclinometer readings.

-In addition, auto-piezometers in boreholes P1a, P1b, P2a, P2b, P3, P4a and P4b all had data logger communication errors, which have been sent for repair.
+In addition, auto-piezometers in boreholes P1a, P1b, P2a, P2b, P3, P4a and P4b all had data logger communication errors.
+The cable should be fixed by Cambertronics and the logger set up.
 Readings should be collected and reviewed on the next site visit.
 Piezometer in borehole B6 was dry and its integrity requires checking on next site visit.